Last Updated on January 18, 2026 by Denise Leo

 Adult Pomeranian Vaccination Schedule

 Shots for adult dogs will be necessary.
-It can depend on the disease you’re vaccinating against and also the manufacturer of that vaccine.
+It depends on the disease you’re vaccinating against and the manufacturer of the vaccine.

-Annual dog check-ups and vaccinations have always been carried out every year until now and nobody has questioned their Veterinarian on the need for annual vaccinations.
+Annual dog check-ups and vaccinations have always been carried out every year, and nobody has questioned their Veterinarian on the need for yearly vaccinations.

 An annual health check is a good idea, especially for older Pomeranians.
-Any health issues can be picked up at an annual health check before issues cause obvious problems.
+Any health issues can be identified at an annual health check before they cause noticeable problems.

 Which Diseases are Covered in the Vaccinations?

-All dogs MUST be given core vaccinations because they protect him from world wide diseases that could potentially kill him.
+All dogs MUST be given core vaccinations because they protect them from worldwide diseases that could potentially kill them.
 These are:

 Canine adenovirus (CAV).